 Defining Cultural Fit as It Relates to a Small Business

 In a nutshell, cultural fit is how well an employee’s mentality and behavior line up with the particular values and culture of your business.
-Unfortunately, businesses don’t always have a handle on what the culture is truly like in their company.
+Unfortunately, businesses don’t always have a handle on what the company culture is truly like in their company.
 One scenario is when, on paper, the business espouses a philosophy of letting its employees be as independent as possible.
 In practice, team leaders micromanage the employees.
 So, companies big and small are not always in tune with the culture in the business.

-Now, a small business may pride itself on its family-oriented culture, particularly if it is a family-owned business.
+Now, a small business may pride itself on its family-oriented company culture, particularly if it is a family-owned business.
 Or it may tout itself as lean and determined.
 It may emphasize that its employees need to be able to make quick, good decisions, or it may explain that its employees need to be well-versed in carrying out orders.
 Some small businesses, however, don’t fully understand what culture fit is and why it’s important.
 When they do hiring, they don’t consider that aspect of applicants’ profiles, and that’s a big mistake.

-Everything is Amplified in a Small Business
+Company Culture Is Amplified in a Small Business

 From our experience, we’ve seen that practically everything is amplified in a small business.
 That is a major reason why hiring for culture fit is critical.
 There are fewer employees and fewer channels of communication.
 More direct contact takes place between customers/clients and every employee in the business.
 If something goes wrong, it’s liable to go wrong on a bigger scale.